danboyle8637/fww/src/content/WhatWeDo/Reason2Ignite.md

 ---
 id: reason2_ignite
-headline: Getting back into exercise?
+headline: Are you a beginner?
 ---

 There’s a program just for you called Ignite.
 Its filmed with modifications and beginner friendly intensity levels.